Foreign relations of India: Oceania

 India & Australia are both Commonwealth members.
 Sporting and cultural ties are significant.
 Australian cricketers often undertake large commercial ventures in India, enhanced with the IPL, and, to a lesser degree, the ICL.
 Bollywood productions enjoy a large market in Australia.
-In 2007, PM John Howard visited Mumbai and its entertainment industry, in efforts to increase Tourism in India to Australia.
+In 2007, PM John Howard visited Mumbai and its entertainment industry, in an effort to increase Tourism in India to Australia.